wenbenz/wenbenz.github.io/README.md

 # wenbenz.github.io

+Take a look at the WIP build at https://wipwenbinzhao.netlify.com/

 3.0 (Current WIP)
 Break website down into components using a JS Framework.
 Has been nuked and reset over 3 times now due to project structuring, and framework+tools indecision.
 Currently trying: ReactJS